juvalen/mb-checker/README.md

 Fully operational

 ## Change log

+* R3.8 Fixed bug that entries yielding XXX return code are not included in Bookmarks.out

 * R3.7 Fixed bug about deleting empty folders option, and renamed it to -e --empty